Contributing¶

 - Releases should be done for each package individually, e.g.

-ordeq,ordeq-spark - To create a release:
+- To create releases:

-ordeq - Click "Publish release"
+ordeqpackage. - Click "Publish release"

 - The CI will automatically build the package and upload it to Pypi.

-Publishing to PyPi for the first time
+Publishing to PyPi for the first time¶

 GitHub Actions cannot publish a new package to PyPi until GitHub is added as a Trusted Publisher for the project.
 To enable automated publishing, you must first configure the Trusted Publisher settings: